 Regarding the two portfolios, we find that the Risk Margin in relation to the liabilities is generally larger for the portfolio of deferred annuities which seems reasonable given the more long-term risk resulting in larger uncertainty.
-This finding is supported by the graphs in the left panels of Figure 7 where the evolutions of the best estimate SCRs (as in approximation method (I)) are displayed for both portfolios and shock approaches.11 For the immediate annuities, the SCRs decrease toward zero quite directly whereas for the deferred annuities, the SCRs first increase before fading out as less and less insured survive.
+This finding is supported by the graphs in the left panels of Figure 7 where the evolutions of the SCRs according to approximation method (I) are displayed for both portfolios and shock approaches.
+For the immediate annuities, the SCRs decrease toward zero quite directly whereas for the deferred annuities, the SCRs first increase before fading out as less and less insured survive.

-Furthermore, for the "exact" calculation method (I), we observe that, in the case of the immediate annuities portfolio, the Risk Margin in the 25% shock approach more than doubles its counterpart in the modified shock approach.
-This is not surprising as we have observed the same relation for the SCRs at t=0 (see Table 5).
+Furthermore, for the "exact" calculation method (I) and the immediate annuities portfolio, we observe that the Risk Margin in the 25% shock approach more than doubles its counterpart in the modified shock approach.
+This is not surprising as we have observed the same relation for the SCRs at t = 0 (see Table 5).
 Moreover, in the top left panel of Figure 7, we can see that this relation holds thereafter as well.
-For the portfolio of deferred annuities, however, the Risk Margins are similar even though the SCRs at t=0 differ significantly (see Table 7).
+For the portfolio of deferred annuities, however, the Risk Margins are similar even though the SCRs at t = 0 differ significantly (see Table 7).
 Here, a compensation over time occurs which becomes obvious in the bottom left panel of Figure 7: The higher SCRs in the modified shock approach for smaller t to some extent compensate for the smaller SCRs later on, i.e. when the portfolio becomes similar to the immediate annuities portfolio.
 Nevertheless, depending on the portfolio under consideration, the structural shortcomings of the 25% shock also adversly affect the Risk Margin.